Does Moss Grow In The Sun?

 What does moss need to grow in the sun?

-The most important thing to remember when you’re planning to plant moss is to obtain a species that can thrive in the sun.
-Not all species of moss like direct sunlight, some prefer indirect sunlight while others flourish in the shade.
-We’ve done our research to determine what type of moss will work best on the sunny side of your backyard.
+The most important thing to remember when planning to plant moss is to obtain a species that can thrive in the sun.

-Types of Moss that will grow in sun
+Types of moss that will grow in the sun

 Leucobryum glaucum